whmsft/WhirlEdit/README.md

 ## Known issues:

 1. Editing LARGE files (30kb+) may slow down experience
-2. some theme assests don't work as expected
+2. Some theme assests don't work as expected
+3. Language changing drop-down menu does not change with tab change
+4. Saved runners do not work

 <hr>